AshtonSnapp/rouge/docs/book/6_structs.md

 ## Associated Functions

 You'll often create functions that deal with a specific struct or other custom type.
 You can create these functions the normal way, but you can also make them into _associated functions_.
 This is done by either prepending the function name with the name of the type, separated by two colons, or by declaring them within an implementation block with the `impl` keyword.
-The latter is most often used.
 Let's create an associated function that will create a Student struct for us.
 Constructors are a common use for associated functions, after all.

 ```
 main>=> impl Student:
-Student::>=> pub func new(string name, ubyte year, flt gpa, ...string) Student:
+Student::>=> pub func new(string name, nat year, float gpa, ...string) Student:
 Student::new>=> return Student {
 		... name
 		... year